im45145v/YT.BOT/README.md

 # YT.BOT | Streamlit Hugging Face LLM Application

-Imagetory is a Streamlit-based Language Model (LLM) application powered by Hugging Face Transformers that allows users to generate Image and Story.
-With ReImage, you can easily create images from the text you provide.
+YT.BOT is a Streamlit-based Language Model (LLM) application powered by Hugging Face Transformers that allows users to interact with youtube video with questions.
+With YT.BOT, you can easily analyze youtube video and ask questions about the video and get them answered
 - [Getting Started](#getting-started)
   - [Prerequisites](#prerequisites)
   - [Installation](#installation)